 Brother Worley served over 10 years at the Aberdeen, MD congregation as a Teacher, Worship Leader, and Evangelist.
 In 2011, Brother Worley revived the congregation's evangelism effort by establishing the "Boots on the Ground Campaign," where members of the body conduct outreach efforts in the Harford County area evangelizing for Christ.

 Brother Worley served over 10 years at the Aberdeen, MD congregation as a Teacher, Worship Leader, and Evangelist.
 In 2011, Brother Worley revived the congregation's evangelism effort by establishing the "Boots on the Ground Campaign," where members of the body conduct outreach efforts in the Harford County area evangelizing for Christ.
-Brother and Sister Worley worked on the Aberdeen congregation's first-ever region-wide ladies day event, "Virtue in an Age of Promiscuity," which has now become an annual event in the Mid-Atlantic region, celebrating 6 years of dedicated service to educating women and ladies of all ages on virtuous living, and the importance of upholding those standards in the Church of Christ.
-The Worley family placed membership with the Church of Christ in East Baltimore in March 2016 where Brother Worley continued his ministerial duties there as a member of the Radio Ministry Evangelism Program, “Search the Scriptures” (which is broadcast every Saturday on WWIN, Spirit 1400 AM), a coordinator for Community Outreach, and a Pulpit Minister at-large.
+Brother and Sister Worley worked on the Aberdeen congregation's first-ever region-wide ladies day event, "Virtue in an Age of Promiscuity," which became the annual "Ladies of Virtue Retreat" in the Mid-Atlantic region.
+Now sponsored by the Church of Christ in Sandtown, the Ladies of Virtue celebrates 13 years of dedicated service to educating women and ladies of all ages on virtuous living, and the importance of upholding those standards in the Church of Christ.
+Prior to their evangelism work in Sandtown-Winchester, the Worleys served with the Church of Christ in East Baltimore from 2016-18 where Brother Worley continued his ministerial duties there as a member of the Radio Ministry Evangelism Program, “Search the Scriptures” (which broadcast every Saturday on WWIN, Spirit 1400 AM), a coordinator for Community Outreach, and a Pulpit Minister at-large.

 Brother Worley is the evangelist/minister of the Church of Christ in Sandtown, and he and his family have been evangelizing the Sandtown-Winchester and Harlem Park communities since 2015.
 In that time, they have conducted Bible studies and baptized over 25 people into the Lord's Body.
 Brother Worley is a graduate of the University of Mar

 Brother Worley is the evangelist/minister of the Church of Christ in Sandtown, and he and his family have been evangelizing the Sandtown-Winchester and Harlem Park communities since 2015.
 In that time, they have conducted Bible studies and baptized over 25 people into the Lord's Body.
 Brother Worley is a graduate of the University of Maryland Global Campus (formerly University College) in College Park, Maryland where he earned a Bachelor of Science in Psychology with a minor in Sociology.
-He is currently enrolled at the Northeast Baltimore Bible College and Institute, in Baltimore, Maryland, in the Bible Ministry Degree Program (Pulpit Ministry Degree).
+He has matriculated at the Sunset Bible Institute in the Bible Ministry Degree Program (Pulpit Ministry Degree).
 Brother and Sister Worley have two adult children, DeVron (wife, Shameka) and Ayanna, daughter Enomi, and two grandchildren, Amaria and Christopher.